CarinaSilva/Curso-Int-NGS/NGS/exercises.md

 grep "AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC" MiSeq_76bp.trim2.fastq |wc -l

 ```
+Do a FastQC of the new trimmed files.

 > ## Alignment
 After obtaining millions of short reads, we need to align them to a (sometimes large) reference genome.
 To achieve this, novel, more efficient, alignment methods had to be developed.
 One popular method is based on the [burrows-wheeler transform](https://en.wikipedia.org/wiki/Burrows%E2%80%93Wheeler_transform) and the use of efficient data structures, of which [bwa](http://bio-bwa.sourceforge.net/) and [bowtie](http://bowtie-bio.sourceforge.net/index.shtml) are examples.
 They enable alignment of millions of reads in a few minutes, even in a laptop.

-**NOTE:** Aligners based on the burrows-wheeler transform makes some assumptions to speed up the alignment process.
-Namely, they require the reference genome to be very similar to your sequenced DNA (less than 2-5% differences).
-Moreover, they are not optimal, and therefore sometimes make some mistakes.
+**Exercise 13** The first step is to make an index from the fasta of the reference genome.
+Download the reference sequence from [here](https://www.ncbi.nlm.nih.gov/nuccore/556503834).
+The data is from [The First Steps on Adaptation of Escherichia coli to the Gut are dominated by soft Sweeps](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004182).
+Dowload the paired end (two separate input files)

-**TASK** The first step of a burrows-wheeler aligner is to make an index from the fasta of the reference genome. open a terminal window, go to the folder resequencing (using the 'cd' command) and type 'bwa index NC_000913.3_MG1655.fasta'.
+Open a terminal window, go to the folder resequencing (using the 'cd' command) and type 'bwa index NC_000913.3_MG1655.fasta'.
 Now, we can do the alignment against the created database.
 Next, type 'bwa mem NC_000913.3_MG1655.fasta SRR1030347_1.fastq.interval.fq SRR1030347_2.fastq.interval.fq > SRR1030347.alignment.sam'.

 **NOTE:** You may have noticed that we used paired fastq files in this alignment.
 The aligners can use the pairing information to improve the alignments, as we will see later.